 - Press down to remove as much excess air as possible.

-You can also store the guacamole in a ziploc plastic storage bag.
-Again, be sure to squeeze out all of the excess air and maybe add a touch of lime juice into the bag with the guac.
+You can also store the guacamole in a Ziploc plastic storage bag.
+Again, squeeze out all the excess air and maybe add a touch of lime juice into the bag with the guac.

 To thaw your frozen guacamole, transfer the frozen package of guac to your refrigerator.
 Allow the guacamole to thaw overnight while refrigerated.